grupo4taller2/service-payments/README.md

 `npm t`

-To run the api test you have to build the api and run the next line in other terminal `docker exec -it fiuber.service-payments.dev npm run cucumber` This tests may fail because we use an old version of mongodb (4.0) or because of the wallet creation api migth fail in some environments
+To run the api test you have to build the app (see FIUBER repository for instructions) and run `docker exec -it fiuber.service-payments.dev npm run cucumber` in other terminal
+This tests may fail because we use an old version of mongodb (4.0) or because of the wallet creation api migth fail in some environments

 #### Linting